jwilber/old_website/_posts/2014-12-15-permutation-test.markdown

 # Introduction

-The permutation test, also known as the randomization test, is a nonparametric method of statistical inference that tests a specific null hypothesis that the treatment levels we are comparing are completely equivalent and serve only as labels.
-In particular, the responses we observed for our units would be the same no matter which treatments had been applied.
+The permutation test, also known as the randomization test, is a nonparametric method of statistical inference that tests a specific null hypothesis that the treatment levels we are comparing are completely equivalent and serve only as labels; i.e. that the responses we observed for our units would be the same no matter which treatments had been applied.

 Put more simply, when considering a permutation/randomization based analysis, our null hypothesis dictates that our response values are equally likely of ending up in any treatment group.
-That is, if the null hypothesis is true, permuting our data will yield no effect on the outcome.
+Then, under that hypothesis, permuting our data will yield no effect on the outcome.

 Our alternative hypothesis, then, dictates that the data do come from different distributions; that there does exist some difference between treatments for one or more subjects.